jenilgandhi2111/Loggish/readme.md

     log.warning("A malicious user is detected")
     log.info("Limits about to reach")

-    const LOG_TAG = "EXECPTION" // tag for the custom log const LOG_COLOR = "#ccff00" // custom log color
-    log.custom("Just a custom comment",LOG_COLOR,LOG_TAG)
+    // You could use this method as well but this is a more lengthy one instead try using below one. const LOG_TAG = "EXECPTION" // tag for the custom log const LOG_COLOR = "#ccff00" // custom log color log.custom("Just a custom comment",LOG_COLOR,LOG_TAG)

+    // This is a newly added functionality for creating custom logs. const CustomLog = l.getNewCustomLog("#ccff55", "Execption") // color of the log is first arg and label of the log is the second arg.
+    CustomLog("An Unknown Exception has occured!")
+    // OR
+    l.clog("An Unkown Exception has occured!") // This is also an equivalent way of doing the above thing.

 ```